safesoftware/FMETraining/ServerAuthoring5SelfServeParameters/Exercise1.md

 <br>**1) Open Workspace**
-<br>Open the workspace from exercise 1, or the starting workspace listed above.
+<br>Open the starting workspace listed above.
 You can see that it consists of a reader, a writer, and two transformers.

 In this step we'll give the end-user control over the transformation stages.